 Immerse yourself in our wonderful Linda Jones Village by viewing our virtual tour.

-Stroll through our new village centre and explore our village amenities, or step into a beautiful serviced apartment.
+Stroll through our new village centre and explore our village amenities, or step into a beautiful assisted-living apartment.
 You can navigate your way through each featured room or area of the village and really get a feel for the space, all without leaving your house.

 The menu at top left shows different areas of the village for easy navigation.